derek-zhou/hugo/content/posts/how_to_write_javascript_like_elixir.md

 ```

-It is very important that the client side function shall not be `async` and shall not `await` anything.
+It is very important that the client side function shall not be `async` and shall not `await` on anything.
 All they do is to wrap promises, and optionally return a promise that may or may not be the top most one.

 ### The callback side ###